paytrail/paytrail-for-woocommerce/readme.txt

 Head over to our [website](https://www.paytrail.com) and register for the service to obtain the necessary keys.

 == Changelog ==

 = 1.0.0 =
+* Added more escapes to variables and options
+* Renamed some CSS classes to improve compatibility with the old Checkout Finland for WooCommerce plugin

+= 1.0.0 =
 * All initial plugin functionalities